 The return of Philip Lowrie as Dennis Tanner has stirred up memories of the old Coronation Street.
 It’s been wonderful.
 I never knew about the carving on the window frame of Number 11.
 Apparently, it has always been there and not just created for the scene on Monday when he rubs his finger over it.
 We only knew then that he was a regular at the homeless shelter who came to Coronation Street with Sophie and Sian.
 But Rita knew who he was the minute she saw him.

 So it’s been a week of warm and cozy reminiscing – in story and reality.
-How it must feel for Ken Barlow, and Bill Roach, to have an old friend back after 43 years.
+How it must feel for Ken Barlow, and Bill Roache, to have an old friend back after 43 years.
 Both of them were in the very first episode.
 For other long-time actors who worked with Mr. Lowrie, it must be a thrill having him back.
-And the new ones, who weren’t even born when he left the show, are having a chance to step back in Coronation Street history.
+And the new ones, many of whom weren’t even born when he left the show, are having a chance to step back in Coronation Street history.